 Transportation is divided into several categories: Official Commercial Travel Office (CTO), local commercial transportation, Transportation Motor Pool (TMP), post shuttles, personal property (household goods and whole baggage) and freight/central receiving office.

-Providing support for DA Photography and Audio Visual Equipment Loan
+Providing Department of the Army Photography and Audio Visual Equipment Loans

 Weapon registration is mandatory for all persons residing on the installation.
 All privately owned weapons being brought onto the installation property are also required to be registered.